elirenato/secure-api-spring/keycloak/README.md

 This application depend on these services, so, you must have them running.

-For com purpose, you can use the bash script `./keycloak.sh up` to start Docker containers with these services.
+For dev purpose, you can use the bash script `./keycloak.sh up` to start Docker containers with these services.

 The Keycloak will be available at `http://localhost:8080`.